myhanna/tutorial-qml-cmp-2024/README.md

 ## Installation

-If you encounter any issues with this tutorial, please do not hesitate to contact me at [muha207(at)brin.go.id]().
+If you happen to encounter any issues with this tutorial, please do not hesitate to contact me at [muha207(at)brin.go.id]().

-Looking forward to seeing you at the tutorial!
+I am looking forward to seeing you at the tutorial!
 M. Y. Hanna